 Currently, GA4 annotations don’t appear in Looker Studio dashboards or Exploration reports.
 They’re only visible in the Reports section of GA4.
 We hope Google will expand this functionality in the future to include these other reporting tools.
 We’ll make sure to update this post if that happens.

-Only users with Editor or Administrator access can create and edit annotations in GA4.
-However, all users with at least Viewer access can see annotations that have been created.
-For larger teams, this means you’ll need to establish a process for annotation requests from team members who don’t have Editor access.
+Only users with Analyst, Editor, or Administrator access can create and edit annotations in GA4.
+However, all users with Viewer access can see annotations that have been created.
+For larger teams, this means you’ll need to establish a process for annotation requests from team members who don’t have the required level of access.

 No, GA4 annotations can only be applied to full days or date ranges.
 You cannot annotate specific hours.
 If you need to note an hourly event (like a flash sale), you should include the specific time in the annotation title or description.

 System-generated annotations appear in orange with a special system icon.
 These are created by Google to inform you of platform changes that might affect your data.
-Unlike your custom annotations, you cannot edit, hide, or delete these system annotations.
+Unlike your custom annotations, you cannot edit or delete these system annotations unless you hide all annotations.

 Yes, you can export all annotations to a CSV file by going to Admin > Annotations and clicking the download icon.
 This is useful for documentation, for reviewing your annotations during regular audits, or for sharing annotation information outside of GA4.

-For organizations with multiple teams contributing to annotations, we recommend creating a centralized request process and designating specific “annotation managers” with Editor access.
+For organizations with multiple teams contributing to annotations, we recommend creating a centralized request process and designating specific “annotation managers” with at least Analyst access.
 This team can ensure consistent naming conventions and proper categorization of annotations across departments.

 You can add annotations to any date within your available GA4 data.
 This means you can retroactively add context to historical events, even if you’re just implementing annotations now.